Terminal binnen

 1 / 7

-To provide alternative capacity for leisure aviation, Lelystad Airport has been developed as a ‘Twin Airport’ to Schiphol.
-The airport complements Schiphol’s large scale with its smaller size, openness, and straightforwardness.
-It is designed to primarily accommodate holiday flights to tourist destinations across Europe and the Mediterranean, with the ambition of becoming Europe’s ‘Preferred Leisure Airport.’
-As part of this development, Paul de Ruiter Architects designed a sustainable and expandable terminal for an initial capacity of 1.7 million passengers annually.
-The terminal's design focuses on the passenger experience, making the airport an integral part of the vacation journey: informal and comfortable.
+To provide alternative capacity for leisure aviation, Lelystad Airport has been developed as Schiphol's "Twin Airport."
+Its size, openness, and directness complement Schiphol's large scale.
+Lelystad Airport will primarily facilitate leisure flights to and from tourist cities and regions in Europe and other countries around the Mediterranean Sea, aiming to become Europe's "Preferred Leisure Airport."
+As part of this development, Paul de Ruiter Architects designed a sustainable and expandable terminal, initially for 1.7 million passengers per year.
+The design of the new terminal prioritizes the passenger experience, making the airport an integral part of travelers' holiday experience: relaxed and comfortable.

 Spectacular Simplicity